Financial planning tools and services to put you on the path to the future you want

 If you are a long way off from needing to withdraw from your traditional 401k or IRA, then a Roth conversion may be a good idea.

-If you are already 70.5 or older, then you have already started taking RMDs.
+If you are already 73 or older, then you have already started taking RMDs.
 If not, then you will be required to withdraw money from traditional 401ks and IRAs starting at age 73 in 2023 and age 75 in 2033 due to new RMD ages.
 These withdrawals can be a nuisance and can bump you into a higher tax bracket.

 When you take money out of a traditional account and convert it to a Roth account, you will owe taxes on the amount you convert.
 You need to be sure that you can afford this expense.

-You Have a Traditional 401k at Your Current Employer: You usually can not convert a traditional 401k you have with a current employer to a Roth IRA.
+You usually can not convert a traditional 401k you have with a current employer to a Roth IRA.
 You must wait until you have left the employer.

 When you do a Roth conversion, all of the money you convert from your traditional IRA or 401k will be taxed as income.
 However, it is not only the taxes that are costly, the extra income could impact other expenses:

 If you withdraw money from a tax advantaged account before you are 59 1/2, then you will usually have to pay a 10% penalty in addition to the income taxes you owe.

 This does not mean that you can’t convert the money, you just need to do the right kind of paperwork to transfer your funds from a traditional account to a Roth account.
 The process usually involves you opening a Roth account and then asking the institution where the account is held to do the paperwork involved with the conversion.